momochi000/typewar/README.md

 ## DONE

+#### Skill manager component **skill epic**
+Player has a skill manager
+Skill manager has skills (stored in a skillset)
+Skills have text fragments and can accept input
+Skills have state machine and go from ready to active to cooldown to ready
 #### Can switch between offense and defense with tab **skill epic**
 #### Extract display of text fragments out of text fragment component **skill epic**
 #### REFACTOR: replace calls to 'deallocate' with calls to remove in comopnents **skill epic**